Our Team

 Associate Professor of Ophthalmology

-Co-director of the MEE Clinical Data Science Institute
+Co-Director of the MEE Clinical Data Science Institute

 Director of Harvard Ophthalmology AI Lab